overhaul88/hangman-challenge/README.md

 The client plays Hangman against the trexsim server.
 A game runs as follows:

-1. The server picks a hidden word and returns a masked pattern, a space-separated string such as `_ p p _ e`.
+1. The server picks a hidden word and returns a masked pattern, a space separated string such as `_ p p _ e`.
 Underscores are unknown positions; revealed letters are shown in place.
 2. On each turn the client guesses one letter.
 If the letter is in the word, the server reveals every position where it occurs at once.
-If it is not, a wrong-guess counter goes up.
+If it is not, a wrong guess counter goes up.
 3. A game allows six wrong guesses.
 It is won when no underscores remain and lost when the sixth wrong guess is spent.

-The modeling question at the center of every turn is one sentence: given the revealed pattern and the set of letters already guessed, which letter is most likely to appear in a hidden position.
+The modeling question at the center of every turn is that, given the revealed pattern and the set of letters already guessed, which letter is most likely to appear in a hidden position.

-### The constraint that defines the difficulty
+### The constraints

 The evaluation dictionary is disjoint from the training dictionary.
-To reproduce this condition offline I clean the provided corpus (lowercase, alphabetic, length above two, giving 227,019 words), shuffle with `seed=42`, and split 80/20 into 181,615 training words and 45,404 held-out words.
-The held-out split shares zero words with the training split, so every held-out game is played on a word the models were never trained on.
+To reproduce this condition offline I clean the provided corpus (lowercase, alphabetic, length above two, giving 227,019 words), shuffle and split 80/20 into 181,615 training words and 45,404 held out words.
+The held out split shares zero words with the training split, so every held-out game is played on a word the models were never trained on.
 I verified this
-directly: 0 of the 45,404 held-out words occur in the 181,615-word training corpus.
-Every win-rate reported here is measured on that held-out split, so it is an estimate of out-of-vocabulary (OOV) performance, which is the only performance the challenge scores.
+directly: 0 of the 45,404 held out words occur in the 181,615 word training corpus.
+Every win-rate reported here is measured on that held out split, so it is an estimate of out of vocabulary (OOV) performance, which is the only performance the challenge scores.

 This single fact is the reason the project is hard and the reason most of the methods I tried later failed.
 Any method that answers "which letter next" by consulting the training